Algorithms for Nonlinear Mixed-Integer Location Estimation: Problem Statement

 \section{Problem Statement}

-We wish to localize a target at Cartesian coordinates $\ell= ^{T}$ from range or pseudo-range measurements from a set of reference points $\rho_{i}= ^{T}$, as well as carrier-phase measurements from the same reference points.
-The simplest setting for such problems is:
+We wish to localize a target at Cartesian coordinates $\mathring{\ell}= ^{T}$ or $\mathring{\ell}= ^{T}$ from range or pseudo-range measurements from a set of reference points $\rho_{i}= ^{T}$ or $\rho_{i}= ^{T}$, as well as carrier-phase measurements from the same reference points.
+The ring above the letter $\ell$ marks this location as the ground truth.
+The simplest setting for such problems consists of a set of range and carrier-phase observations